forresty/forresty.github.com/source/_posts/2013-01-22-project-sandglass.md

 Then I started to break down my long-term goals into small steps, and execute them one by one following the plan.

 Apparently my most valuable asset is my time, and how well I can achieve my goals depends solely on how effectively I can spend my time.
-So I built a pet project code-named Sandglass to do some sort of recording and measurements on how I spend my time.
+So I built a pet project code-named Sandglass to do some sort of recording and measurements.

 It's still very early and very rough, maybe later I will polish it and make it an online service, or maybe I will open source it, or maybe it will stay a private project forever, I haven't decided yet.